 Cynergy Bank can only accept the following Power of Attorneys:

 - Lasting Power of Attorney - Property & Financial Affairs

-- Ordinary Power of Attorney – drawn in the UK or Cyprus and must be drawn in accordance to applicable UK Law and signed as a Deed
+- Ordinary Power of Attorney – drawn in the UK and must be drawn in accordance with the laws of England, or Scotland, applicable UK Law and signed as a Deed

 - Continuing Power of Attorney – Financial Affairs (Scottish Equivalent)